 Opiant Pharmaceuticals Announces Third Quarter 2022 Financial Results

-/EIN News/ -- SANTA MONICA, Calif., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Opiant Pharmaceuticals, Inc. (“Opiant”) (NASDAQ: OPNT), a specialty pharmaceutical company developing medicines to treat addictions and drug overdose, today reported financial results for the three months and nine months ended September 30, 2022.
+SANTA MONICA, Calif., Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Opiant Pharmaceuticals, Inc. ("Opiant") OPNT, a specialty pharmaceutical company developing medicines to treat addictions and drug overdose, today reported financial results for the three months and nine months ended September 30, 2022.
 Recent highlights include:

 Finance Update